 The COVID-19 pandemic is a bizarre, unprecedented, and intense time for all of us.
 After taking care of your household’s needs, tasks, and responsibilities, you may feel an overwhelming sense of anxiety, fear, or have an uneasy feeling about being confined at home.
 Additionally, you may be experiencing concerns about yourself, your friends, or your family members becoming ill.
 In short, there’s an incredible amount of stressors occurring simultaneously.
 Now more than ever, taking care of one’s mental health is incredibly important.
-To help dial stress down a notch or two, our psychotherapists in Austin have compiled a list of quick mental health exercises you can practice while you work from home during this tenuous time.
+To help dial stress down a notch or two, our therapists in Austin have compiled a list of quick mental health exercises you can practice while you work from home during this tenuous time.

 Utilize Guided Imagery